 Love them or hate them, spiders can be found in just about every home out there.
 As long as it’s not a black widow or a brown recluse, the dangers shouldn’t be that serious.
 Even so, spider bites can lead to discomfort and irritation.
-Fortunately, there are plenty of remedies for spider bites and most of them are probably already in your home.
+Fortunately, there are plenty of home remedies for spider bites and you probably already have them laying around.

 Before we delve into the telltale signs of a spider bite, we’re here to give you some good news.
 Spiders aren’t out to get you and the only reason they would bite would be in self-defense.
 That also explains why most arachnids hide out in dark, small crevices rather than out in the open.
 They don’t want to have anything to do with you!